 In the first place, the U.S. customary bushel and the U.S. gallon, and their subdivisions differed from the corresponding British Imperial units.
 Also the British ton is 2240 pounds, whereas the ton generally used in the United States is the short ton of 2000 pounds.
 The American colonists adopted the English wine gallon of 231 cubic inches.
 The English of that period used this wine gallon and they also had another gallon, the ale gallon of 282 cubic inches.
-In 1824, these two gallons were abandoned by the British when they adopted the British Imperial gallon, which is defined as the volume of 10 pounds of water, at a temperature of 62 °F, which, by calculation, is equivalent to 277.42 cubic inches.
-At the same time, the bushel was redefined as 8 gallons.
+In 1824, the British abandoned these two gallons when they adopted the British Imperial gallon, which they defined as the volume of 10 pounds of water, at a temperature of 62 °F, which, by calculation, is equivalent to 277.42 cubic inches.
+At the same time, they redefined the bushel as 8 gallons.

 In the customary British system the units of dry measure are the same as those of liquid measure.
 In the United States these two are not the same, the gallon and its subdivisions are used in the measurement of liquids; the bushel, with its subdivisions, is used in the measurement of certain dry commodities.
-The U.S. gallon is divided into 4 liquid quarts and the U.S. bushel into 32 dry quarts.
+The U.S. gallon is divided into four liquid quarts and the U.S. bushel into 32 dry quarts.
 All the units of capacity or volume mentioned thus far are larger in the customary British system than in the U.S. system.
-But the British fluid ounce is smaller than the U.S. fluid ounce, because the British quart is divided into 40 fluid ounces whereas the U.S. quart is divided into 32 fluid ounces.
+But the British fluid ounce is smaller than the U.S. fluid ounce, because the British quart is divided into 32 fluid ounces.

-From the foregoing it is seen that in the customary British system an avoirdupois ounce of water at 62 °F has a volume of 1 fluid ounce, because 10 pounds is equivalent to 160 avoirdupois ounces, and 1 gallon is equivalent to 4 quarts, or 160 fluid ounces.
-This convenient relation does not exist in the U.S. system because a U.S. gallon of water at 62 $^{\circ}$ F weighs about 8-1/3 pounds, or 133-1/3 avoirdupois ounces, and the U.S. gallon is equivalent to 4 x 32, or 128 fluid ounces.
+From this we see that in the customary British system an avoirdupois ounce of water at 62 °F has a volume of one fluid ounce, because 10 pounds is equivalent to 160 avoirdupois ounces, and 1 gallon is equivalent to 4 quarts, or 160 fluid ounces.
+This convenient relation does not exist in the U.S. system because a U.S. gallon of water at 62 °F weighs about 8-1/3 pounds, or 133-1/3 avoirdupois ounces, and the U.S. gallon is equivalent to 4 x 32, or 128 fluid ounces.